wouterbouvy/DSMRloggerAPI/README.md

 # DSMRlogger-Next
 The Next firmware for the DSMR-logger

+Find out more about the Next firmware [in this blogpost](https://willem.aandewiel.nl/index.php/2020/07/22/dsmr-logger-schrijft-nu-rechtstreeks-in-influxdb-grafana/)

 **This is the FORK of the original DSMRloggerAPI from Willem Aandewiel.**